Meet The Team

 Kelly’s martial arts journey started not with karate, but with Tae Kwon Do in 1995, earning her first degree black belt in 1998 at the age of eleven, and after some time spent away from the club, returning and working hard to obtain her third degree black belt in 2010.
 Throughout it all, she competed at National and International level, taking home many trophies for both kumite and kata.

-Having left martial arts to focus on family, she began Iaido in 2021, a Japanese martial art focusing on katana based attack and defence, and earned her 1st dan in 2024 while taking on an assistant instructor role at the dojo.
+Having left martial arts to focus on family, she began Iaido in 2021, a Japanese martial art focusing on katana based attack and defence, and earned her 2nd dan in May 2025.

 Kelly joined Randori SKC in 2022 with her daughter, and has competed in multiple competitions, earning silver for sparring at her first event.
-She is working had towards her first dan, fuelled by a passion for karate and martial arts in general
+She earned her Shodan in October 2025, meaning she holds Black Belts in three martial arts.

 Favourite Kata – Heian Yondan

-Proudest Moment – Earning black belts in two martial arts
+Proudest Moment – Earning black belts in three martial arts

 WhatsApp Image 2025-01-08 at 09.21.35_7cadeac7